Using data from the StockBrokers.com 2017 Broker Review which tested 16 different online brokers

-Alongside trade commissions, being able to trade the way you want is a must.
-Scottrade supports Stock Trading, Options Trading and Mutual Funds while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Scottrade boasts an offering of 13599 compared to Charles Schwab's 5165 available funds.
-Commission free ETFs can also be a nice plus, with Scottrade falling behind Charles Schwab, offering 0 commission free etfs compared to Charles Schwab's 229.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Scottrade provides its clients with Stock Trading, Options Trading and Mutual Funds while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Scottrade boasts an offering of 13599 mutual funds compared to Charles Schwab's 5165 available funds.
+And, commission free ETFs deserve a comparison, with Scottrade falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 229.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Scottrade makes virtual trading available to clients, while Charles Schwab does not.
 For mobile trading, Charles Schwab along with Scottrade both support the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while Charles Schwab offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and trading on the go, Charles Schwab was rated for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while Scottrade was rated for none of these.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts and Debit Cards at Scottrade while customers at Charles Schwab can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Scottrade was rated none of these.

-Overall, Charles Schwab takes the upper hand with 4.50 stars over Scottrade's 4.00 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over Scottrade's 4.00 stars.